-We analyzed the relationship between genetic diversity indices and their relationships with Σclon and Σself measured in the 53 sampled populations using Kendal partial rank-order correlation tests.
+We then analyzed the relationship between genetic diversity indices and their relationships with Σclon and Σself measured in the 53 sampled populations using Kendal partial rank-order correlation tests.
 We reported the corresponding matrices of correlation.

 To detect differences in distribution of population genetic indices, Σclon and Σself, among floral morphs, we computed non-parametric Kruskal-Wallis tests that do not make any assumptions about the type of distribution and about homogeneity of variances between the tested distributions.
 When needed, we used post-hoc pairwise tests for multiple comparisons of mean rank sums (Nemenyi’s test).